ronnymajani/iyte-master-thesis-template/README.md

    - You can add up to 5 committee members in total.
 If you don't need all of them, you can simply **comment out** the one's you don't need.

+   - Optionally you can manually set the vertical spacing of the signature page by using the following command:

+     ```latex
+     \setsignaturepagespacing{0.8cm}  % replace the argument with the desired value
+     ```

 8. Now you can include the signature page:

    ```latex